thomd/lepidoptera/README.md

 As [lep][wiki-2] (/ˈlɛp/) is a short for [lepidoptera][wiki-1], this gem will install an executable `lep`

-For estetic reasons, you may also set a synonym executable `butterfly` alias in your `.bashrc` file:
+For aesthetic reasons, you may also set a synonym executable `butterfly` alias in your `.bashrc` file:

     $ alias butterfly='lep $1'